Mold Culturable Air Sampling

 - Unless specific fungi are of special concern, the media used should support germination and growth of a wide variety of common fungi.

-- Samples should be sent to the laboratory within 24 hours using an overnight courier and packed with care to prevent breakage and contamination.
+- Samples should be sent to the laboratory within 24 hours using an overnight courier and packed with care to prevent breakage and contamination in a cooler with an ice pack.